ivucicev/DH-code-test-client/README.md

 Maybe there is no need for modules lazy loading...

-Folder structure also could be bit better organized
+Folder structure also could be bit better organized.

+Should use not master branch for development...
+Could set TravisCI or CircleCI or Github actions for code deployment

 Time taken for this project with interruptions was about 3h